peluche/AI-quotes/README.md

 Nick Bostrom - https://www.goodreads.com/book/show/20527133-superintelligence

 > "Before the prospect of an intelligence explosion, we humans are like small children playing with a bomb.
 Such is the mismatch between the power of our plaything and the immaturity of our conduct.
 Superintelligence is a challenge for which we are not ready now and will not be ready for a long time.
-We have little idea when the detonation will occur, though if we hold the decide to our ear we can hear a faint ticking sound."
+We have little idea when the detonation will occur, though if we hold the device to our ear we can hear a faint ticking sound."

 Nick Bostrom - https://www.goodreads.com/book/show/20527133-superintelligence